Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Improving Visual Token Pruning

 $\phi_{\text{uniform}}$: In this simple criteria, we uniformly sample visual tokens in the image, using a set stride.
 This criteria ensures that there is good image coverage, but does so by sacrificing the ability to have more densely captured visual information for a particular image region.
 To use a similar computational saving to the attention-based criteria when $R=0.75$, we use a stride of two, resulting in 196 selected tokens.

-$\phi_{\text{KNN}}$: Inspired by dynamic visual tokenization \cite{jin2024chatunivi}, in this criteria, we select tokens based on their local density.
-Specifically, given the visual tokens $z_{img}$ from the vision backbone, we compute local density $\rho_i$ for each token $z_{img}[i]$ where $i \in \{0, 1, ..., n-1\}$ using K-nearest neighbors.
-We then calculate the distance index $\delta_i$ for each token $z_{img}[i]$ as: \begin{small}
+$\phi_{\text{KNN}}$: Inspired by dynamic visual tokenization \cite{jin2024chatunivi}, we select tokens based on local density.
+For each visual token $z_{img}[i]$ where $i \in \{0, 1, ..., n-1\}$, we compute its local density $\rho_i$ using K-nearest neighbors and calculate distance index $\delta_i$ as: \begin{small}

 \end{small}